Nick Viall and Rachel Bilson Spark Romance Rumors After Getting Flirty on Instagram

 A post shared by Nick Viall (@nickviall) on

 This wouldn't be the first time Viall has been romantically linked to a celebrity.
-In 2018, there were rumors that he was dating January Jones.
+In 2018, there were rumors that he dated January Jones.
 However, she soon shut down the speculation.

 What do you say, Rachel?
 Do you accept Nick's rose?